What Pride Means To Me After Orlando

-We're revisiting this essay in honor of the one-year anniversary of the Pulse nightclub shooting.
+We're revisiting this essay in honour of the one-year anniversary of the Pulse nightclub shooting.

 Being proud of who you are doesn’t just happen.
 At least, it didn’t for me.
 Though I came out as gay to my friends at 16, it look me eight more years to tell my family.
 During that time, I was the only out kid at my small, Midwestern high school, and then one among many at a very liberal college, most of whom seemed much more comfortable in their skin than I did.
 Over those years, some people in my life became incredible allies; others were cruel.
 Eventually, I stopped wishing I were someone else and accepted who I was, but I didn’t know what it meant to be proud until I experienced my first Pride parade.